What is Health Science? 7 Essential Facts & Top Careers

 Associate and Bachelor Programs

-An associate degree in health science typically takes two years and prepares students for entry-level roles such as medical assistant, lab technician, or patient care coordinator.
-These jobs provide valuable experience and often serve as stepping stones to higher degrees.
-Many students who start with an associate degree later continue to a bachelor’s program.
+An associate degree in health science usually takes about two years to complete and serves as the perfect introduction to what is health science in practice.
+It prepares students for entry-level positions such as medical assistants, lab technicians, or patient care coordinators.
+These roles not only offer valuable hands-on experience but also act as stepping stones toward advanced education and specialized careers.
+Many students who begin with an associate degree later continue to a bachelor’s program to deepen their understanding of what is health science and its diverse career possibilities.

-The Bachelor of Science (BS) in Health Science generally offers more science-intensive coursework, while a Bachelor of Arts (BA) in Health Science may include broader liberal arts components.
-Both prepare graduates for clinical and administrative roles, but the BS is often preferred for students considering graduate school in medicine or allied health.
+The Bachelor of Science (BS) in Health Science typically focuses on more technical and science-based coursework, while the Bachelor of Arts (BA) version emphasizes liberal arts, communication, and leadership.
+Both degrees open pathways to clinical and administrative careers, though the BS is especially beneficial for those planning to attend graduate school in medicine, physical therapy, or other allied health professions.

 Career Pathways in Health Science

-The beauty of health science is the diversity of career options.
-On the clinical side, graduates may become doctors, nurses, physical therapists, physician assistants, or dentists.
-These roles involve direct patient care and require advanced degrees or certifications.
+The beauty of health science lies in the wide range of career opportunities it offers.
+Understanding what is health science helps students realize just how versatile this field can be.
+On the clinical side, graduates can pursue roles such as doctors, nurses, physical therapists, physician assistants, or dentists, professions that involve direct patient care and often require advanced degrees or certifications.

 Within health science education, students are introduced to the five career strands of CTE health science: